kschan0214/sepia.documentation/tutorial/integration_new_method/part_1/index.rst

 Introduction
 ------------

-In this tutorial, we will practice how to integrate a new method to the SEPIA processing back end.
-The new method can be used in backgorund field removal/QSM processing step.
-It is also possible to add a new phase unwrapping method, yet minor adaptation of this tutorial might be needed.
+In this tutorial, we will practice how to integrate a new method to the SEPIA processing backend.
+The new method can be used in phase unwrapping/backgorund field removal/QSM dipole inversion step.

-.. note:: If you are interested to have your method also shown in the SEPIA front end GUI, please visit Part 2 of the tutorial.
+.. note:: This tutorial only demonstrates the way of adding new methods to the processing backend.
+To be able to have your method also shown in the SEPIA frontend GUI, please visit Part 2 of the tutorial.

 Exercise
 --------

-To begin with, let's go to the ``/SEPIA_HOME/tutorial/myQSMmethod/``.
-You should see there are four Matlab scripts in the folder:
+To begin with, let's go to the tutorial directory ``$SEPIA_HOME/tutorial/``.
+There is a folder called *myQSMmethod*.
+You should be able to see there are four Matlab scripts in the folder:

 .. figure:: images/figure01_files.png
    :align: center

-We will need ``myQSM.m`` and ``Wrapper_QSM_myQSM.m`` these two files in this tutorial.
+We will need ``myQSM.m``, ``Wrapper_QSM_myQSM.m`` and ``addon_config.m`` these three files in this tutorial.

+We are going to explain these files in detail.

 myQSM.m
 ^^^^^^^

-Let's have a look on the ``myQSM.m``
+Let's have a look at ``myQSM.m``

 .. figure:: images/figure02_myQSM.png
    :align: center